wliday/leetcode-python/README.md

 # LeetCode
-Personal solutions for LeetCode OJ.
+Personal solutions for LeetCode OJ, implmented by Python.